 Keith Wilson, who owns a 70-employee freight company based just outside of Portland, is seen as one of the top three candidates for mayor in the upcoming November election.
 Wilson’s campaign, which is focused on ending unsheltered homelessness within one year, gained some initial steam this spring but over the summer appeared to lag behind the two front-runners, current city commissioners Rene Gonzalez and Carmen Rubio.

-Schlackman is the principal of RMS Associates, a Phoenix, Ariz.-based political consulting firm.
-Oregon campaign finance records show RMS did consulting for the campaign of Multnomah County District Attorney-elect Nathan Vasquez, who is set to replace current District Attorney Mike Schmidt at the start of the year after beating him in the May Primary.
-Business interests and downtown developers backed Vasquez, a senior deputy district attorney that works under Schmidt and is critical of Schmidt’s progressive policies, in his May victory.
+Schlackman is the principal of RMS Associates, a political consulting firm based in Phoenix, Ariz.
+Oregon campaign finance records show RMS did consulting for the campaign of Multnomah County District Attorney-elect Nathan Vasquez, who is set to replace current District Attorney Mike Schmidt at the start of the year after beating him in the May primary.
+Business interests and downtown developers backed Vasquez, a senior deputy district attorney who works under Schmidt and is critical of Schmidt’s progressive policies, in his May victory.

-Wilson’s campaign so far has raised $234,000—not that much less than the campaigns of Gonzalez and Rubio.
+Wilson’s campaign so far has raised $234,000—not that much less than Gonzalez and Rubio’s campaigns.

 Wilson’s ambitious plan to end unsheltered homelessness has received both applause and criticism from onlookers.
 Critics say it’s an unrealistic plan that takes into account none of the realities of the complications of the homelessness problem.
 Supporters say it’s the type of clear-eyed ambition that current Portland leaders lack.

-Wilson pledges to open over 20 nighttime shelters within 90 days of being elected, creating over 2,000 new shelter beds, in community centers, churches and businesses.
+Wilson pledges to open over 20 nighttime shelters within 90 days of being elected, creating more than 2,000 new shelter beds in community centers, churches and businesses.
 Wilson says he’d keep the costs of a bed to no more than $19 per night.
-WW wrote about Wilson, and his ambitious homelessness agenda, in an August story.
+WW wrote about Wilson and his ambitious homelessness agenda in an August story.

 “I don’t have the natural constituency of the labor unions and certain businesses,” Schlackman concedes.
 “We don’t compare to what the other two independent expenditure campaigns [for Carmen and Rene] are.”

-But Schlackman says that the use of ranked-choice voting to elect the mayor come November means Wilson still has a shot, especially if he can increase his name recognition in the coming weeks.
+But Schlackman says the use of ranked choice voting to elect the mayor come November means Wilson still has a shot, especially if he can increase his name recognition in the coming weeks.

 “I see Keith potentially getting a lot of second-place votes,” Schlackman says.
 “It really matters.”